Canine Therapeutic Touch is a powerful tool and is part of Therapeutic Handling

 Then reflect on how we as humans communicate.

 There is often a mismatch across the species.
 Dogs mainly use body posturing and facial expressions whereas humans mainly use language.
-So dogs are watchers; they watch and observe, whereas people are listeners.
+We know dogs are watchers; they watch and observe, whereas people are listeners.
 Dogs respond and give out a continuous stream of social signalling, (also called feedback signals or calming signals).
 Observing, understanding and responding to these feedback signals appropriately, in context of a clinical therapeutic session is the first step.

 The Alexander technique was developed in the 1890s by Frederick Matthias Alexander and teaches improved dynamic posture and movement, to help reduce and prevent problems caused by unhelpful postural habits.
 This is achieved by building body awareness and identifies how to improve poor posture and influence efficient movement.